rust-lang/rfcs/text/infer function signatures from trait declaration into impls.md

 (/*..1..*/ etc denote function definition bodies)

+Surprisingly, coming from C++ (where familiar users read ```Type argname```), a seperation into 'just types', and 'just names' is actually easier to adapt to (the absence of a detail, rather than the detail being in a different place)

 The trait is still usually very easy to find - thanks to Rusts syntax, declarations are easy to grep for.